lucascherzer/debugprotector/README.md

 ## Using single method.

-This crate have the following functions:
+This crate has the following functions:

 ```
 use debugprotector::antidbg;